daniel-rusu/pods4k/immutable-arrays/README.md

 </details>

-Some operations re-use instances for a portion of the results.
+Additionally, some operations re-use instances for a portion of the results.
 For example, `partition` returns `Pair(this, EMPTY)` or `Pair(EMPTY, this)` when all elements end up on same side.

 ### Memory of uncached values